artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

     Your functions should work like so:

     ```python
-    >>> lightParser("Set your lights to maximum")
+    >>> X.lightParser("Set your lights to maximum")
     {'holoEmit': False, 'logDisp': False, 'lights': ['front', 'back'], 'add': False, 'sub': False, 'off': False, 'on': True}
-    >>> lightParser("Increase the red RGB value of your front light by 50.")
+    >>> X.lightParser("Increase the red RGB value of your front light by 50.")
     {'holoEmit': False, 'logDisp': False, 'lights': ['front'], 'add': True, 'sub': False, 'off': False, 'on': False}
     ```

     ```python
-    >>> drivingParser("Increase your speed!")
+    >>> X.drivingParser("Increase your speed!")
     {'increase': True, 'decrease': False, 'directions': []}
-    >>> drivingParser("Go forward, left, right, and then East.")
+    >>> X.drivingParser("Go forward, left, right, and then East.")
     {'increase': False, 'decrease': False, 'directions': ['forward', 'left', 'right', 'right']}
     ```

 ## 4. Try it out!

 Now that you are finished with the intent detection and slot filling sections, you can now use the code you have written to try to talk to your R2D2!
 Perform the R2D2 server setup instructions found in previous R2D2 homeworks, and move all your files over to your `sphero-project/src` directory.
-Then, just change the ID in line 14 of `robot_com.py` to the ID of your robot, and on the command line run `python3 robot_com.py`.
+Then, change the ID in line 14 of `robot_com.py` to the ID of your robot, the path on line 15 of r2d2_commands.py to the path of your Magnitude file of choice (from this new directory), and on the command line run `python3 robot_com.py`.

 Try out commands like: